peterlaursen/abf/README.txt

 INTRODUCTION:

 Thank you for downloading and trying out these products.
 We are confident that they will bring you a lot of satisfaction.
-If not, we're not prepared to give you your money back (you didn't pay for these programs, I trust).

 THE CONVERTER: